carokhan/carokhan.github.io/va-tsa22/crypto/backupshare.md

 SAM:      MS Windows registry file, NT/2000 or above
 SYSTEM:   MS Windows registry file, NT/2000 or above
 ```
-The memo mentions "mimi-katz" - mimikatz, a tool that can be used to dump password hashes from registry files.
+The memo mentions "mimi-katz" - [mimikatz](https://github.com/ParrotSec/mimikatz), a tool that can be used, among other things, to dump password hashes from registry files.
 This seems to be what we must do with these registry hives.
-However, mimikatz is a Windows only utility, so I used pypykatz instead.
+However, mimikatz is a Windows only utility, so I used [pypykatz](https://github.com/skelsec/pypykatz), a platform independent implementation written in Python, instead.
 ```
 $ pypykatz registry --sam SAM SYSTEM WARNING:pypykatz:SECURITY hive path not supplied!
 Parsing SECURITY will not work